A function with a bug

 Bugs happen.
 Even experienced R programmers encounter errors that aren’t obvious from the error message alone.
-R provides several built-in tools to help you trace through code, inspect variables, and figure out what went wrong.
+Debugging R code effectively means knowing which tool to reach for: traceback() to see the call stack, browser() to pause and inspect state interactively, and debug() to step through a function line by line.
 This guide covers the essential debugging functions you’ll use daily.

 When R throws an error, it shows a message but not always the full picture.
 The first step is getting the call stack.